waltergerych/advanced_gen_modeling_mqp_2022_2023/codebase_template/README.md

 ```

 #### Large Projects
 For the large project, we will divide files into source code directory `src` and testing code directory `tst`.
-The structure is as follows:
+The structure is as follow:
 ```
 large_project
 ├── .gitignore